On the Carath\'eodory number for strong convexity: Introduction

-Here we show that the Carath\'eodory number can be reduced to $n$ in some particular cases.
-First, assuming the generating set property of $K$, this holds for points outside $\conv X$ (the ordinary convex hull), which may be practically useful because the ordinary convex hull is always contained in the strong convex hull and the problem of determining the strongly convex hull is only interesting outside the ordinary convex hull.
+We show that the Carath\'eodory number can be reduced to $n$ in some particular cases.
+Assuming the generating set property of $K$, the Carath\'eodory number can be reduced to $n$ in the situation when the point $x$ lies outside $\conv X$ (the ordinary convex hull).
+This may be practically useful because the ordinary convex hull is always contained in the strong convex hull and the problem of determining the $K$-strongly convex hull is only interesting outside the ordinary convex hull.
+The precise statement of this results is: